-- Efficacy: The lumens produced by a lamp plus ballast system divided by the total watts of input power (including the ballast), expressed in lumens per watt. - Energy: Power derived from renewable or non-renewable resources to provide heating, cooling and light to a building or operate any building equipment and appliances.
+- Dry Bulb Temperature: The temperature of the air, read on a thermometer, taken in such a way so as to avoid errors due to radiation. - Efficacy: The lumens produced by a lamp plus ballast system divided by the total watts of input power (including the ballast), expressed in lumens per watt. - Energy: Power derived from renewable or non-renewable resources to provide heating, cooling and light to a building or operate any building equipment and appliances.
 It has various forms such as thermal (heat), mechanical (work), electrical, and chemical that may be transformed from one into another.
-Customary unit of measurement is watts (W). - Energy Conservation Building Code (ECBC): The Energy Conservation Building Code as updated from time to time by the Bureau and displayed on its website. (www.beeindia.gov.in). - Energy Efficiency Ratio (EER): the ratio of net cooling capacity in watt to total rate of electric input in watts under design operating conditions. - Energy Performance Index (EPI): of a building means its annual energy consumption in kilowatt-hours per square meter of the area of the building which shall be calculated in the existing or proposed building as per the formula annual energy consumption in kWh/total built-up area (excluding storage area and the parking in the basement) in m - EPI Ratio: of a building means the ratio of the EPI of the Proposed Building to the EPI of the Standard Building. - Equipment: Mechanical, electrical or static devices for operating a building, including but not limited to those required for providing cooling, heating, ventilation, lighting, service hot water, vertical circulation. - Equipment, existing: Equipment previously installed in an existing building. - Illuminance: At a point on a surface, the ratio of the luminous flux incident on an infinitesimal element of the surface containing the point under consideration to the area of the element. - Interior Lighting Power: LPD x Gross Lighted Floor Area. - Kilowatt (kW): The basic unit of electric power, equal to 1000 W. - Lighting system: A group of luminaires circuited or controlled to perform a specific function.
+Customary unit of measurement is watts (W). - Energy Conservation Building Code (ECBC): The Energy Conservation Building Code as updated from time to time by the Bureau and displayed on its website. (www.beeindia.gov.in). - Energy Efficiency Ratio (EER): the ratio of net cooling capacity in watt to total rate of electric input in watts under design operating conditions. - Energy Performance Index (EPI): of a building means its annual energy consumption in kilowatt-hours per square meter of the area of the building which shall be calculated in the existing or proposed building as per the formula annual energy consumption in kWh/total built-up area (excluding storage area and the parking in the basement) in m2 - EPI Ratio: of a building means the ratio of the EPI of the Proposed Building to the EPI of the Standard Building. - Equipment: Mechanical, electrical or static devices for operating a building, including but not limited to those required for providing cooling, heating, ventilation, lighting, service hot water, vertical circulation. - Equipment, existing: Equipment previously installed in an existing building. - Illuminance: At a point on a surface, the ratio of the luminous flux incident on an infinitesimal element of the surface containing the point under consideration to the area of the element. - Interior Lighting Power: LPD x Gross Lighted Floor Area. - Kilowatt (kW): The basic unit of electric power, equal to 1000 W. - Lighting system: A group of luminaires circuited or controlled to perform a specific function.